ChromeGaming/Dot-Box/README.md

   # How to make a PR in a Project 🟢

-If you are interested to contribute in this project how to start contribute
+If you are interested to contribute in this project, this is how to start contribute ( note: all PRs opened for GSSOC should point to the develop branch )
 <!-- in detail -->

 1. Fork the repo and while forking uncheck the box " Copy the master branch only " and it should be like this: